mkienenb/web-app-react-kotlin-js-gradle/README.md

 **You can find the code of the lab after each step outlined in the tutorial in the corresponding branch.**

+## Goal: Provide starting template to develop Kotlin React apps using TDD

+* Our team is committed to developing React-Kotlin/js apps using a TDD approach.
+  To this end, we are developing a starting project template to facilitate such development building off the Kotlin JS Hands-On Lab tutorial

 ## Enhancement: all dependencies updated

 * All dependencies have been updated to the latest version of kotlin, kotlin-wrappers, gradle, kotest, etc.